The All-singing All-dancing Christmaspalooza Resource Hamper (1)

 If you've enjoyed this post, or any others at The Book Chook, I'd love you to help me spread my literacy, learning and literature ideas by promoting via Twitter, Pinterest, Facebook, StumbleUpon, G+ or any other way you decide.

-On Wednesday, I'll bring you more delights in The All-singing All-dancing Christmaspalooza Resource Hamper (2).
+On Wednesday, I'll bring you more delights in The All-singing All-dancing Christmaspalooza Resource Hamper (2) and on Friday, The All-singing All-dancing Christmaspalooza Resource Hamper (3).